topStrip1

 What Are The Symptoms of Schizophrenia

-• Prominent hallucinations, particularly hallucinations where you hear voices or sounds.
+• Hallucinations, particularly hallucinations where you hear voices or sounds, but they can be visual, sensory, or olfactory hallucinations as well.

 Find schizophrenia cure near me